DomDom3333/AzurePrOps/README.md

 ## Inline Comments

-Enable **Inline comments** from the Settings window to try inline commenting while reviewing diffs.
+Inline commenting is enabled by default.
 Your Personal Access Token must include the **Code (Read & Write)** scope for posting replies.
+You can disable the feature from the Settings window if desired.

 When viewing a diff with the feature enabled, click in the gutter beside a line to open a popup showing existing threads.
 Enter text in the box to add a new comment or reply.